Synthetic Light-in-Flight: From Synthetic Waves to Synthetic Pulses

-Due to the computational phase alignment at scene point $(x_o,y_o)$, calculation of the intensity term $|P|^2$ produces a ``synthetic pulse maximum'' at $(x_o,y_o)$, \textit{and all scene points that observe the same optical path length distance} (see, e.g., Fig. \ref{fig:Fig_2}a-d).
-This results in a pulse front which is then computationally advanced over the scene by simply advancing the time variable in the synthetic phase term.
-The outome is a SLiF video that reveals how the synthetic pulse has traveled through the volumetric scene (see next sections and Figs. \ref{fig:Fig_2} and \ref{fig:Fig_3} ).
-We note that this computational advancement in time can be performed in arbitrarily fine time increments, meaning that the temporal frame resolution of each SLiF video can be infinitely high and is not limited by any hardware constraints.
-In turn, this means that the often used \textit{concept of camera frame rate as a measure of temporal resolution does not apply to SLiF}.
-The temporal resolution (which is directly proportional to the depth resolution or the measured scenes) is solely defined by the width of the synthetic pulse, which can be readily deduced based on the given Fourier relationships.
-One possibility to quantify the pulse width is by evaluating the full-width-at-half-maximum (FWHM) of the synthetic pulse, which is mainly proportional to the inverse of the total captured optical wavelength range $|\lambda_1 - \lambda_M|$ and the number of captured (synthetic) fields.
-Another important factor is the pulse period, which determines the unambiguous measurement range, and is mainly dependent on the inverse of the smallest spacing between captured individual optical wavelengths, $ |\lambda_{j} - \lambda_{j-1}|$.
-Both quantities can be equivalently expressed using synthetic wavelength spacings and are ultimately constrained by the wavelength sampling as defined, e.g., by the tuning characteristics of the used laser.
+After the synthetic pulse has been assembled and propagated by advancing the respective time variables, we can create a ``Synthetic Light-in-Flight'' video that reveals how the synthetic pulse has traveled through the volumetric scene (see next sections and Figs.~\ref{fig:Fig_2}, \ref{fig:Fig_3}, \ref{fig:Fig_4}, \ref{fig:Fig_6}, and \ref{fig:Fig_8}).
+Here, the computational pulse advancement can be evaluated at arbitrary small user-defined temporal sampling intervals, allowing the resulting SLiF video to be sampled at high temporal rate.
+This is distinct from LiF approaches using ``fast cameras'' \cite{faccio.2018, velten.2013, gao.2014, gariepy.2015}, where limiting hardware parameters such as detector bin, gate width, or frame rate influence the temporal sampling of the pulse reconstruction and can affect the temporal resolution.
+In SLiF, the temporal resolution (which is directly proportional to the depth resolution of the measured scenes) is solely defined by the width of the synthetic pulse, which can be quantified by evaluating its full-width-at-half-maximum (FWHM).
+In theory, this width is proportional to the inverse of the total captured optical wavelength range $\Delta\lambda = |\lambda_1 - \lambda_M|$ (or ``spectral width'') (see Sec.\ref{subsec:3dimaging}).
+This relation is also observed in other interferometric LiF methods described in the literature \cite{abramson.1978, inoue.2023, Häusler.1996}.
+The expressions for the FWHM for various pulse shapes as a function of their spectral bandwidth are well established \cite{weiner.1988, diels.2006}.
+For the rectangular spectral window and dense spectral sampling used for most experiments in this paper, the corresponding relationship can be approximated by $\Delta t_{\mathrm{FWHM}}~\approx~\frac{0.886 \, \lambda_0^2}{c \, \Delta\lambda}$ (we also refer to our discussion in sec.~\ref{subsec:limitations} and supplementary sec.
+1 that considers the influence of noise on our measurements).
+Another important factor is the pulse period, which determines the unambiguous measurement range, and is mainly dependent on the inverse of the smallest spacing between captured individual optical wavelengths, $ |\lambda_{m+1} - \lambda_{m}|$.
+Both quantities can be equivalently expressed using synthetic wavelength spacings and are ultimately constrained by the wavelength sampling as defined, e.g., by the tuning characteristics of the used laser (see Sec.~\ref{subsec:3dimaging}).